sjspielman/tasty/software-setup/software-installation.md

 ### Enabling screen share

-We will me making extensive use of Zoom screen sharing, both from our computers and yours.
+We will be making extensive use of Zoom screen sharing, both from our computers and yours.
 It is important that you are able to share your screen with us so we can help you more easily in 1:1 consultation sessions or breakout rooms, and for the final presentations.

 If you are working on a Mac, you will need to grant Zoom permissions to be able to use screen share, as follows: